vnykmshr/lobster/CONTRIBUTING.md

-# Contributing to WebStress
+# Contributing to Lobster

-Thank you for your interest in contributing to WebStress!
+Thank you for your interest in contributing to Lobster!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct